The question, does game theory work, is two fold.

 “I dunno, Professor Mises.
 I studied the zombies on The Walking Dead, and based all my theories on how they did things.”

-“No wonder you failed, you dope.”
+“No wonder you failed.”

 This happened in 1950.
 Being the brilliant folks that they were, they realized, eventually, that something was amiss.
 Research was begun.